-With a keen interest in community, the issues women face, events, programme management and a love for Birmingham.
-Nikki is your main port of call for all things community and events.
+With an interest in community, representation, the issues women face, programme management and a love for Birmingham, Nikki is your main port of call for all things community and events.
 Nikki will move into programme development at Impact Hub Birmingham, and will be curating a magical experience for us all.

 Byng is a creative communicator with a penchant for learning-through-making.
 Since graduating from Arts University Bournemouth with a first class honours degree in Illustration, Byng has exhibited work internationally and completed a broad spectrum of commissions, working closely with cultural organisations to inspire audiences in new ways.